Skip to main content

 A 100Ah 12V LiFePO4 battery at 80% DoD and 90% efficiency powering a 100W load: (100 x 12 x 0.80 x 0.90) / 100 = 8.64 hours.
 That same battery on a 50W LED worklight lasts over 17 hours — enough for two full nights of use.

 The formula assumes a constant load, which rarely happens in practice.
 A refrigerator cycles on and off, pulling 150W during the compressor run and near-zero in between.
 For cycling loads, use the average power draw over a full cycle.
 Most fridge manufacturers list this as "average consumption" in kWh per day or per year.
+Our battery runtime guide walks through more worked examples across different battery types and load scenarios.

 Depth of Discharge Changes Everything